 Marketing strategies allow companies to develop several tactics for selling a typology of product inside a particular market.
-There are many possible strategies, all with their pros and cons; but depending on what the goal of the company is, one or another will be implemented.
-E-commerce stores could benefit from the so-called penetration pricing strategy.
+There are many possible strategies, all with their pros and cons; but depending on the company’s goal, one or another will be implemented.
+E-commerce stores could benefit from a penetration pricing strategy.

 Marketing strategies take into consideration all the factors that surround a business, might it be internal aspects of the same company or external factors derived from the market’s situation.
-These methodologies enable companies to understand what the current situation is so they can make better assessments and precise decisions to boost their products or branding.
+These methodologies enable companies to understand what the current situation is so they can make better assessments and decisions.

 However, depending on the company’s needs, they set specific goals that they will achieve through one strategy or another.
 The time to implement these strategies can take from weeks to years, depending on what the company needs.

 Thus, a marketing strategy could be defined as a business’ commercial development in a product, branding and customer level.
 It spans many different aspects, and it is essential that it focuses on realistic goals, so the company doesn’t find itself in the middle of undesirable surprises.

 One of the strategies commonly applied by e-commerce business is the penetration pricing strategy.
 This methodology has two main goals:

 - Measure the potential consumption of a specific product in the market.

 - Swiftly enter the market to get a good market share and stand out at the eyes of consumers.

 The primary goals for penetration pricing strategies measure the potential market share that a particular product (or even a brand) has inside a market.
 And also keep gaining market share among current consumers and increasing the number of new clients.